 You can find out more about Google’s position on privacy as regards its analytics service here: www.support.google.com/analytics.

 WordPress: Our websites runs the popular WordPress CMS and cookies are used to store basic data on your interactions with WordPress, and whether you have logged into WordPress.
 We use a session cookie to remember your log-in for you if you are a registered user and we deem these as being strictly necessary to the working of the website.
 If these are disabled then various functionality on the site will be broken.

-More information on session cookies and what they are used for can be found here: http://www.allaboutcookies.org/cookies/session-cookies-used-for.html
+More information on session cookies and what they are used for here: www.allaboutcookies.org/cookies.

 When you fill in a form or provide your details on our website, you may see one or more tick boxes allowing you to opt-in to receive communications from us by email, telephone, text message or post.